apredeus/annogesic_scripts/README.md

 This repository mainly describes running [ANNOgesic](https://annogesic.readthedocs.io/en/latest/tutorial.html) for TSS annotation in bacterial genomes using dRNA-seq.
 In addition to TSS annotation, one can also do *great many things* with `ANNOgesic` - and there'll be few scripts describing this as well.

 First of all, you need a machine with [Singularity](https://singularity.lbl.gov/) installed.
-You can't install it without the root access; if you don't have it on your cluster, ask your admin- or run this on a local workstation, because most `ANNOgesic` jobs don't require too much compute power (TSS calling definitely does not).
+You can't install it without the root access; if you don't have it on your cluster, ask your admin - or run this on a local workstation, because most `ANNOgesic` jobs don't require too much compute power (TSS calling definitely does not).

 After this, follow `ANNOgesic` tutorial to understand the logic of the annotation process.
 To start, you'll need your genome assembly and annotation (see in **example_files** for the exact format of GFF), as well as strand-separated, non-normalized *wig* files from dRNA-seq and matching control RNA-seq experiments.

+In this repository, I assume you do not use `ANNOgesic` alignment or annotation transfer tool.
+I've used `STAR` for alignment and pre-formatted NCBI *gff* annotations.

 ## Wig file preparation